GlorieChris/Predicting-Real-Estate-Prices-in-Bengaluru-Using-Machine-Learning/README.md

 - location: The neighborhood or locality where the property is situated (e.g., Electronic City Phase II, Whitefield).
 Helps identify the geographical area of the property.

-- size: Describes the property size of bedrooms.
+- size (converted to bedrooms): Describes the property size of bedrooms.
 Indicates the number of bedrooms or the type of property.

 - society: The name of the housing society or builder.
 Provides information about the developer or residential complex.